lab1092/blender-manual_ja/manual/modeling/meshes/vertex_groups/weight_paint.rst

    The Clipping Border is used to select interesting parts for local painting

-You make the entire mesh visible again by pressing :kbd:`alt-B` a second time.
+You make the entire mesh visible again by pressing :kbd:`Alt-B` a second time.

 All weight paint tools that use the view respect this clipping, including border select, weight gradient and of course brush strokes.